Facebook

 Swelling and Circulation Problems

-Now, do you think the typical rawdogger is wearing compression socks?
-Of course not.
-He’s too busy proving that he’s too tough for such “luxuries.”
-Instead, he sits there stubbornly, swelling up like a balloon, completely oblivious to the fact that his ignorance could literally kill him.
+Now, do you believe that compression socks are worn by the average rawdogger?
+Obviously not.
+He is too busy demonstrating that he is too tough for these kinds of “luxuries.”
+Instead, he sits there swelling up like a balloon, completely oblivious to the fact that his ignorance could literally kill him.
 Bravo.

 Girls Who Travel